 It’s no secret that there is a huge daycare shortage as 51% of people in the US are living in a ‘childcare desert’ and Barton County is no exception, only meeting a 53% need in the area.
 Studies show that in-home daycares/childcare centers provide 797 spots for placement, while there are 1,502 children in need.
 Over the last few years, finding available daycare has been a huge struggle for many Clara Barton employees, forcing some to stay home from work or switch their work schedules entirely, from full-time to part-time.
-In efforts to help ease some of the stress of finding childcare for their employees, Clara Barton Hospital recently partnered with GPS Kids Club to open an in-home daycare.
+In efforts to help ease some of the stress of finding childcare for their employees, Clara Barton Medical Center recently partnered with GPS Kids Club to open an in-home daycare.

 Prior to conversations with Clara Barton, Stephens and the GPS Kids Club staff had already begun exploring options to alleviate the shortage, but ran into many roadblocks along the way due to the many regulations that must be met in order to open a learning center.

 “After several attempts to license the GPS Kids Club current facility for infants through preschool age children, the strict fire codes made this prospect impossible,” said Stephens.
 “Building a new facility would be the only alternative, which unfortunately would cost in excess of 1.4 million dollars, with an expected timeline of 2-5 years.”

 It is a goal of GPS Kids Club to someday open a learning center, but that long-term goal won’t help the current childcare shortage.

 So what is the solution you might ask?

 “Group daycare homes,” said Stephens.
 “The licensing requirements for a group daycare home are far less stringent than a daycare center, allowing an expedited process.
 However, spaces in a group daycare home are limited to 8-12 children, depending on the number of infants in care.”